CristianUser/jsonforms/packages/antd/README.md

 JSON Forms eliminates the tedious task of writing fully-featured forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.

-## Material Renderers Package
+## Antd Renderers Package

-This is the JSON Forms Material Renderers Package.
+This is the JSON Forms Ant Design Renderers Package.
 This package only contains renderers and must be combined with [JSON Forms React](https://github.com/eclipsesource/jsonforms/blob/master/packages/react).

 See the official [documentation](https://jsonforms.io/docs/integrations/react/) and the JSON Forms React [seed repository](https://github.com/eclipsesource/jsonforms-react-seed) for examples on how to integrate JSON Forms with your application.